 Productivity Coach and Consultant Carson Tate created the most widely recognized Work Style Assessment because she believes knowing your style will allow you to manage your work and life more effectively.
 Not to mention, you’ll reach your goals faster.

-Here are the four types of productivity personalities, according to Tate.
+Here are the four types of productivity personalities and productivity styles, according to Tate.

 “Being busy is a form of laziness – lazy thinking and indiscriminate action.
 Being selective – doing less – is the path of the productive.
 Lack of time is actually a lack of priorities.” — Tim Ferriss